aurorabulcock/COSC_1336/README.md

 # COSC_1336
-An archive of work I completed for my COSC 1336 class (Spring 2023)
+An archive of work I completed for my Introduction to Programming (COSC 1336) class (Spring 2023).